Instant Pot Shredded Beef

 - Olive Oil -- for browning the roast.

-- Beef Roast -- chuck or arm roast are my favorites here.
+- Beef Roast -- 3 to 4 pound chuck or arm roast are my favorites here.
 Beef brisket would also work.

 - Kosher Salt & Black Pepper